 Our peer-reviewed journal is the leading publication for the exchange of textile scholarship in North America.
 We release a new volume each fall, available digitally and in print.
 Articles feature research on the cultural, technical, historical, and aesthetic significance of textiles from all around the world.
 The journal was published from 1962 to 2004, and then reinstated in 2017 thanks to support from the Markarian Foundation.
-Already a subscriber?
-Log in to your account with University of Texas Press.

 If you have questions about the journal, contact Editorial Assistant Michael Chergosky at [email protected].